rusty1s/pytorch_spline_conv/README.md

 Matthias Fey, Jan Eric Lenssen, Frank Weichert, Heinrich Müller: [SplineCNN: Fast Geometric Deep Learning with Continuous B-Spline Kernels](https://arxiv.org/abs/1711.08920) (CVPR 2018)

-The operator works on all floating data types and is implemented both for CPU and GPU.
+The operator works on all floating point data types and is implemented both for CPU and GPU.

 ## Installation

-Check that `nvcc` is accessible from terminal, e.g. `nvcc --version`.
+If cuda is available, check that `nvcc` is accessible from your terminal, e.g. by typing `nvcc --version`.
 If not, add cuda (`/usr/local/cuda/bin`) to your `$PATH`.
 Then run: